The Randian Argument Revisited.

 The Coupling of Rational Altruism and Selfishness.

 Rational or ethical egoism is an idea which can be philosophically defended with some rigor; at least in the anti-Platonic forms in which I frame it.
 My view on human ethics are stated in Atheism Scepticism and Philosophy, and is referred to there as Moral Reciprocity.
 It has much to do with universal Human Rights.
 However, a great deal of the theory is social morality and isn’t an ethic that young radical individualists can sink their teeth into.
 I can’t say that I disagree with Bertrand Russell when he said that egocentricity can’t be the complete foundation of any worthwhile ethic.
 However, I would like to weigh in on The Randian Argument, the Anarchy, State and Utopia versus Uyl/Rasmussen one.
 Unlike Rand, I believe that ultimately everyone is selfish and that altruism is a form of selfishness; however, to Frans de Waal's point, all acts of human kindness and charity should be accorded appreciation and respect: they often bring about happiness to the provider.
 Being nice to people gives you great social, cultural and biologoical feedback and interacting with strangers can enrich (and even save) your life.
-I mean to say, we are unselfish for entirely selfish reasons, such as recognition, a sense of worth, duty to our code, our instinct for justice, personal pleasure in the giving of love and so forth.
+I mean to say, we are unselfish for entirely selfish reasons, such as recognition, status, reciprocity, a sense of worth, duty to our code, our instinct for justice, personal pleasure in the giving of love and so forth.
 The ideal of rational altruism and/or selfishness, is what is at issue here.
 Which concept should a human being choose?
 I prefer the ‘and/or’ part.
 If you’ve achieved currency with only one of these ideals, be it Mother Theresa’s version or Ayn Rand’s, you’ve in all likelihood short-changed yourself.